 Arnoglossum atriplicifolium - PALE INDIAN PLANTAIN

-Tall narrow & structural native perennial for the background of naturalistic flower bed.
+Tall narrow & structural native perennial great for the background of a naturalistic flower bed.

 Late bloomer, adaptable and tough.
 Will seed around with fluffy seeds (deadhead, if you want them to stay put) - suitable for bigger gardens.